-- We feel very proud to display of the name of our alma-mater: IIT, IIM, St. Stephen’s etc.
+- Indians feel very proud to display of the name of their alma-mater: IIT, IIM, St. Stephen’s etc.

-- We do add the name of our profession with them, if we are top class officiers: IAS, IPS, IFS, IRS etc.
+- Indians do add the name of their profession with them if they are top class officers: IAS, IPS, IFS, IRS etc.

-- This is how we specify our home address: ‘I have my bungalow in …….’( a posh locality like Vasant Vihar, Defence Colony etc..)
+- This is how Indians specify their home address: ‘I have my bungalow in …….’( a posh locality like Vasant Vihar, Defence Colony etc..)

-- If we are NRI, it is must to display of our NRI status: ‘I actually stay in ……..’ (a famous Western country)
+- If Indians are NRI, it is must display of their NRI status: ‘I actually stay in ……..’ (a famous Western country)

-- Let you know the school of our kids: ‘You know!
+- Let you know the school of their kids: ‘You know!
 My kids go to ……’.(a posh school like DPS R K Puram..)

-- Letting you know about our latest acquisition: ‘I have just purchased a new……..’( brand name of an expensive car).
+- Letting you know about their latest acquisition: ‘I have just purchased a new……..’( brand name of an expensive car).
 This is really great.’